hubymeme22/wordleBattleAPI-py/README.md

 in some cases, the response returns different array value which also has different meaning:
 -	[] - empty array means that the user is either not logged in properly, or the token is not registered. (you can re-use the `tokenRegister()` and `handshake()`, and login the account again to resolve this issue)
 -	[-1] - this means that all the words in the in the current account are already been solved (this will happen if there are less words listed in sample.txt).
 -	[-2] - this means that the max attempt to guess the word has already done.
+If this occured, we can let the user answer the same words in the wordlist but shuffled by calling the function: `shuffleWordlist(callback=(response) => {})`. 'response' returns '1' if the shuffle is executed correctly (no errors).

 **NOTE:** If the word is guessed correctly (results in array with all 2s as content [2,2,2,...]), the server will automatically pops the old word from the list, so the next guess attempts that will be done will be registered on the next word from the list.